Electroconvulsive therapyShock treatment; Shock therapy; ECT; Depression - ECT; Bipolar - ECT

 ECT is most often done in a hospital while you are asleep and pain-free (general anesthesia):

 - You receive medicine to relax you (muscle relaxant).
 You also receive another medicine (short-acting anesthetic) to put you briefly to sleep and prevent you from feeling pain.

 - When you are asleep, a small amount of electric current is delivered to your head to cause seizure activity in the brain.
 It lasts for about 40 seconds.
 You receive medicine to prevent the seizure from spreading throughout your body.
 As a result, your hands or feet move only slightly during the procedure.

 - ECT is usually given once every 2 to 5 days for a total of 6 to 12 sessions.
 Sometimes more sessions are needed.

 Why the Procedure Is Performed

 ECT is a highly effective treatment for depression, most commonly severe depression.
-It can be especially helpful for treating depression in patients who:
+It can be very helpful for treating depression in people who:

 - Are having delusions or other psychotic symptoms with their depression